zxq9/erlmud/README.md

 Stages
 ------

-The stages of change are arbitrarily designated as
+The stages of change are arbitrarily designated:
 * Concept
 * Psuedo-code / wish-code
 * Raw Erlang